aditya-bhuyan/dees-pages-distributed/README.md

 ```
 - Create src/main/java and src/main/resources folder under all the modules.
 Ensure that both these folders are marked as *Sources Root* and *Resources Root* respectively in all the four modules.
 - Create a server.gradle file under application
+- Commit the changes locally in the git repository.
+Don't push to remote repo.